Augustus John: Family

 By Ian Fleming's widowed mother, Evelyn Ste Croix Fleming, Rose, he had a daughter, Amaryllis Fleming (1925–1999), who became a noted cellist.
 Another of his sons, by Mavis de Vere Cole, wife of the prankster Horace de Vere Cole, is the television director Tristan de Vere Cole.
 His daughter Gwyneth Johnstone (1915–2010), by musician Nora Brownsword, was an artist.
 Augustus John's promiscuity gave rise to rumours that he had fathered as many as 100 children.

 In a 1977 interview, Caitlin Thomas was asked about her family's friendship with Augustus John and the rumors surrounding his promiscuity.
 When asked if John "pounced on" her, she replied, "Oh yes, constantly, and on his daughters."
+Caitlin and her family lived with John throughout her childhood, and John was reported to have brutally raped Caitlin during a sitting when she was only 15 years old.
+She later claimed the experience was "like being attacked by a goat".